liferay/liferay-docs/en/developer/frameworks/articles/cache-configuration/01-cache-configuration-intro.markdown

 configuration with a new name, a new cache is added.

 Here's what happens behind the scenes: Liferay's cache manager checks the configurations.
-If the name of a cache exists, the cache manager removes it from Ehcache's cache registry, and registers a new Ehcache into Ehcache's cache registry.
+If a cache with the name already exists, the cache manager removes it from Ehcache's cache registry, and registers a new Ehcache into Ehcache's cache registry.
 If the name is new, the Liferay cache manager just registers a new Ehcache.

 Cache names are arbitrary except for EntityCache and FinderCache.